Arize-ai/phoenix/docs/concepts/phoenix-basics.md

 Sometimes, you'll encounter scenarios where the formats of your primary and reference datasets differ.
 For example, you'll need two schemas if:

 * Your production data has timestamps indicating the time at which an inference was made, but your training data does not.
-* Your training data has ground truth, but your production data does not.
+* Your training data has ground truth (what we call _actuals_ in Phoenix nomenclature), but your production data does not.
 * A new version of your model has a differing set of features from a previous version.

 In cases like these, you'll need to define two schemas, one for each dataset.
 For example, if you have DataFrames `train_df` and `prod_df` that are described by schemas `train_schema` and `prod_schema`, respectively, then you can define datasets `train_ds` and `prod_ds` with